How Trump & Fake News Made

 Sigh.
 If only real life didn't make for such ridiculously entertaining TV.

-The Season 6 finale of Homeland”airs Sunday, April 9 at 9 p.m. on Showtime.
+The Season 6 finale of “Homeland” airs Sunday, April 16 at 9 p.m. on Channel 4.

 Advertisement